CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 To view the configuration file changes:

-1. Open or add the full-scren Network Services|All LLDP Sessions card.
+1. Open or add the full-screen Network Services|All LLDP Sessions card.

 3. Click **All Sessions**.